j-tyler/vagrant_setup/README.md

 2) ~/vagrant_synced - This is your vagrant box that is synced to your network drive

+### Future Features:
+It is possible to mirror your laptop settings across the network as well.
+This script currently doesn't handle this, but maybe soon it will? :)

 #### Contribute:
 Found something neat?
 Think you can improve the system?